 Check for grants

 Why cash in all your savings for buying a house when you can apply for a grant?
 Get in touch with the State Revenue Office.
 They have a complete list of all the discounts and concessions you might qualify for.

 Prepare a deposit

 Typically, this would start at 5% of the total cost of a house.
 For now, you can set up a savings account to get your finances in order.
 Think about how much money you can put aside per month to reach your goal.
 If you’re struggling with the cost, there are initiatives set by the government to help you.

 A lot of people jump to house listings from the get-go when buying a house in Victoria.
-However, I wouldn’t advise you to do that.
-You should work closely with your mortgage broker and when they give you the go ahead then you can start shopping!
-Sometimes you can get the pre approval straight from the broker if they believe your position is strong.
-As a mortgage broker, if i think there are potential hurdles with the loan I will advise to get a fully assessed pre approval from a lender.
+They wouldn’t make a buying a house checklist nor would they do any research.
+I wouldn’t advise you to do that.
+You should work closely with your mortgage broker and when they give you the go-ahead then you can start shopping!
+Sometimes, you can get the pre-approval straight from the broker if they believe your position is strong.
+As a mortgage broker, if I think there are potential hurdles with the loan I will advise to get a fully assessed pre-approval from a lender.

 Choose the type of property

 Have you thought of what exactly you want your house to be like?
 Do you have a certain preference?
 It’s vital to have a clear picture of what you’re looking for.
 This is where having a “buying a house checklist” really helps.
 It lets you stay on top of your paperwork and narrows down your search.
 Consider the location, neighborhood, style, and features you want your house to have.